xlladdins/xll/talk.md

 containing a `HANDLEX` from a previous call.
 The constructor is being provided with new arguments so the old object is no longer required.

-This can leak if the cell containing the handle is deleted.
-Moving and copying...
+This can leak if the cell containing the handle is deleted but not when the cell is copied or moved.

+## Remarks

+It only takes a couple of lines of code to call or embed C++ in Excel.

+Once you do this all of the functionality of Excel is available to you.
+You can copy and paste to your heart's content and insert graphs to get a better picture of data being returned by your code.